notslang/recipes/croutons.md

 Cut sourdough into 1" chunks with crusts still on.

-In a bowl, toss sourdough chunks with olive oil, salt, and pepper until they are all coated.
+In a bowl, drizzle olive oil over sourdough chunks until coated.

+Toss with salt and pepper.

-Transfer to baking sheet or a large cast iron skillet.
+Transfer to large cast iron skillet or baking sheet.

-Bake in oven, tossing occasionally, until golden, 10–15 minutes.
+Bake in oven, tossing occasionally, until golden, 15 minutes.

 Store in an airtight container at room temperature.